PDF reports and automated reporting

 - Developers - Include all details, especially incidents

-- Management - Emphasize summary statistics and trends
+- Management - Summary statistics and trends

 - Stakeholders - Balance between overview and detail